-Once I come back to earth from this tailspin, which is a lovely mix of anxiety, shame, self-pity, and fear, I’m able to see the real truth: I’m doing the best I can.
+Once I come back to earth from this tailspin—which is a lovely mix of anxiety, shame, self-pity, and fear—I’m able to see the real truth: I’m doing the best I can.
 I really am.
 Could I be doing more?
 Of course, we all could, but I’m doing what I am capable of right now.

-In addition to serving as a creative outlet for me, this blog is also deeply therapeutic.
+In addition to serving as a creative outlet for me, this website is also deeply therapeutic.
 It’s so important to me that people who read what I write know that they aren’t alone in this world.

 I’m telling you this because I need to hear it myself.
-We are where the universe wants us.
+We are, all of us, where we’re meant to be as uncomfortable as that might be for now..
 Instead of swimming upstream, go with the flow.
 Try and become a student of your situation.
 What is there to learn?
 How can you become even more thoughtful, giving, and hopeful?
-It’s so hard, trust me, I know but I believe in you.
-You got this!
-Now go out there and make your dreams come true.
+It’s so hard, trust me, I know but I believe in you..I believe in us.